jonrau1/100-Days-of-Cloud/README.md

 > - [Day 12](#day-12) Python AWS Lambda script (modified Day 10 & 11) that enriches DNS Firewall findings with IP resolution from `socket` as well as provide geo-intel data for the IPs via ip-api.com.

+> - [Day 13](#day-13) Python script that mirrors enrichment steps from Day 12 and demonstrates the usage of DynamoDB as a write-through cache for IP addresses and associated geolocation data.
+DynamoDB creation script included.

 ## Day 1

 ![Day 1 Carbon](./pics/day1.png)